idlionora/my-mini-blog-api/README.md

 ```HTTP
 PATCH /api/v1/users/resetPassword/:token
 ```
-Change user's password from myMiniBlog's account menu.
+🔒 Change user's password from myMiniBlog's account menu.
 The user needs to type in old password to change it.

-### Body
+**Body**
 ```JSON
 {
     "passwordCurrent": "pass1234",